-Packers general manager Ted Thompson to find his Peters in this draft with Sidney Jones, who also plays for Washington.
-Under Dom Capers, it's almost mandatory that cornerbacks be long and speedy to play in his scheme, and Jones should be really high on their defensive backs list considering that.
+Packers general manager Ted Thompson must find his Peters in this draft with Sidney Jones, who also plays for Washington.
+Under Dom Capers, it's almost mandatory that cornerbacks be long and speedy to play in his scheme, and Jones should be high on their defensive backs list considering this.

 27. Seattle Seahawks: Ryan Ramczyk, OT, Wisconsin

-Ryan Ramczyk of Wisconsin is the third of three first-round caliber tackles coming out of college football, and if the Seahawks are lucky enough to still have a chance to pick him with the 26th overall pick, they should be running to the podium.
-He doesn't have much experience, since he's a Division III transfer, but he has the strength, length, mean streak and feet that you expect from a cliche first-round selection at the position.
+Ryan Ramczyk of Wisconsin is the third of three first-round-caliber tackles coming out of college football and if the Seahawks are lucky enough to still have a chance to pick him with the 26th overall pick, they should be running to the podium.
+He doesn't have much experience since he's a Division III transfer, but he has the strength, length, mean streak and feet you expect from a first-round selection at the position.

-Protecting Russell Wilson is a must, considering the fact that the Seahawks run their offense through his backyard style of play, and we've seen how volnerable their defense gets when they lose just one key piece like safety Earl Thomas down the stretch.
+Protecting Russell Wilson is a must, considering the fact the Seahawks run their offense through his backyard style of play, and we've seen how vulnerable their defense gets when they lose just one key piece like safety Earl Thomas down the stretch.

 28. Atlanta Falcons: Caleb Brantley, DL, Florida

 Last year, there were plenty of talented defensive tackles who were drafted early on.
 This year, the market is fairly thin, but the best true defensive tackle in the class is Caleb Brantley of Florida.